lxgr-linux/pokete/wiki.md

 - Attack points: 30
 - Effect: None

-#### The old roots hit
+#### The Old Roots Hit
-An ancient attack that summons the deepest and oldest roots from old times, laying deep in the grounds, to defeat the enemy.
+An ancient attack that summons the deepest and oldest roots from deep in the earth to defeat the enemy.

 - Type: [Plant](#types)
 - Minimum Level: 0